loopandlearn/news/docs/index.md

 ## Monitor and Limit Insulin Delivery

 Some caregivers want more control over how much insulin an OS-AID delivers for safety reasons.
-Here are some facts and ideas.
+Here is some information and ideas.

 **Max IOB for the *Loop* app**